Community Governance Review

 What the review can and cannot change

-The review may consider one of more of the following options:
+The review may consider the following options:

 - creating, merging, altering or abolishing parishes